This page was last updated on 7 April 2023.

 Links to websites such as YouTube are posted for information purposes only.
 I can take no responsibility for any content that may be amended or deleted after I post the links.

 The purpose of A Pop Fan’s Dream is to provide a central resource for pop and dance compilations of the 1980s, 1990s and beyond.
+This is primarily done via weekly reviews which are published every Saturday.
+In addition, there are the following sections:

 The sign of a good compilation is effective sequencing and use of the correct hit versions.
 Over the years I have purchased thousands of 7″ and 12″ singles.
 As standalone items they sound wonderful.
 However when a number of them were squeezed onto one side of an LP (lasting 30 – 35 minutes) the sound quality inevitably suffered.
 CD compilations were a god-send for me and, aside from releases dating from the early years (say 1980 – 1985), this blog primarily focuses on the shiny discs.